Frequently asked questions - Supplement for handicapped children

 You can find answers to your questions rapidly in the FAQ.
 For further information, consult the section Children.

-provides for the payment of a supplement for handicapped children
+The supplement for handicapped children

-limit the child in carrying out his or her daily activities for a period expected to last for at least one year
+habits for a period expected to last for at least one year.

 Any person who is eligible for child assistance payments who cares for a

-limit him or her in carrying out daily activities for a period expected to last for at least one year
+life habits for a period expected to last for at least one year.

 The supplement for handicapped children is paid the person who receives the child assistance payments.

 Yes.
-You must complete the Application for a Supplement for Handicapped Children form and return it to the Régie.
+You must complete the Application for a Supplement for Handicapped Children form and return it to us.
 Be sure to provide all the documents requested.
 Part of the form must be completed by the health care professional (physician, physical therapist, psychologist, or other professional) who assessed or has treated the child and is most familiar with the child's condition.

 Furthermore, to obtain the supplement for handicapped children, you and your spouse, if any, must file a Québec income tax return every year, even if one or both of you have no income to report.
 New arrivals in Québec may be required to provide a breakdown of income, or a Notice of Assessment issued by the Canada Revenue Agency, if they have not filed a Québec income tax return.